-Pathogens - Waterborne pathogens include bacteria, viruses and other organisms that may cause disease or health problems in humans.
-Sources of pathogens include various discharges of sanitary wastewater including Waste Water Treatment Facilities (WWTF), on-site waste water treatment systems (OWTS), combined sewer overflows, pet wastes, agricultural animal wastes, as well as, waterfowl and wildlife.
-Stormwater runoff plays a major role in washing pathogens from many of these sources on the landscape into surface waters.
+Pathogens- Waterborne pathogens include bacteria, viruses and other organisms that may cause disease or health problems in humans.
+In some areas, Ssources of pathogens include various discharges of sanitary wastewater including combined sewer overflows, sewer system overflows and Waste Water Treatment Facilities (WWTF).
+However, throughout much of Rhode Island, other sources of pathogens are dominant and may include - on-site waste water treatment systems (OWTS), pet wastes, agricultural animal wastes, as well as waterfowl and wildlife.
+When pathogens are present in water at elevated concentrations, the beneficial uses of waters are adversely affected prompting restrictions (closures) at public beaches and on the harvest of shellfish.

-Nutrients - Nutrients are chemical elements that all living organisms need for growth.
+Nutrients- Nutrients are chemical elements that all living organisms need for growth.
 Problems arise when too much of a nutrient is introduced into the environment through human activities.
 In surface waters, excess nutrients fuel algal blooms that upset the ecological balance and can lead to water quality degradation in a process known as eutrophication.
 Severe algal blooms can result in the depletion of oxygen in the water that aquatic life needs for survival.
-They reduce water clarity preventing desirable plant growth; e.g. sea grasses, reduce the ability of aquatic life to find food and clog fish gills.
-Certain types of algal blooms may result in the release of natural toxins that can be harmful to pets, marine mammals, fish and shellfish. groundwater, excess nitrogen can cause nitrate concentrations to rise to levels unsafe for drinking water.
+Algal blooms also reduce water clarity preventing desirable plant growth, such as seagrasses, reduce the ability of aquatic life to find food and clog fish gills.
+Certain types of algal blooms, cyanobacteria, may result in the release of natural toxins that can be harmful to humans, pets, marine mammals, fish and shellfish.
+In groundwater, excess nitrogen can cause nitrate concentrations to rise to levels unsafe for drinking water.
 Freshwaters are primarily affected by excess phosphorus, while in coastal waters nitrogen is the nutrient of highest concern.
-In some cases, both nutrients may interact and contribute the water pollution problem.
-Major human sources of nutrients in RI include WWTF discharges, fertilizer use. on-site wastewater discharges, animal manure, pet wastes and air pollution sources.
+In some cases, both nutrients may interact and contribute to the water pollution problem.
+Major human sources of nutrients in RI include WWTF discharges, fertilizer use, on-site wastewater discharges, animal manure, pet wastes, and air pollution sources.